-There's a chance that if you're checking into a luxury resort or even a fancy hotel, you'll be met by a hotel butler who will assist you with carrying bags, making reservations, and getting checked into your room.
-You may find yourselves quickly getting used to such pampering, but you might not immediately understand that you are meant to tip these workers for their services.
+The job of a hotel butler is to assist you with carrying bags, making reservations, and getting checked into your room.
+While you may find yourselves quickly getting used to such pampering, you might not immediately understand that you are meant to tip these workers for their services.

 As a result, butlers depend on your tips to make a living wage while working in the hotel guest services industry, so it's important for you to understand when and how to tip if you've received help for a modern days Jeeves.

 A hotel butler performs services that allow guests to spend more time enjoying their vacations, and you can often think of a butler as a personal assistant.